ficusjs/ficusjs-components/src/getting-started/components.md

 ---
 # Components

-The FicusJS components is a collection of styled custom elements and HTML elements.
+Ficus components is a library of styled custom elements and HTML elements.

-The components are deployed to a CDN and must be consumed by URL using ES module imports.

 ---

 ## Custom elements

-The custom elements provide specific HTML elements using Javascript.
+The custom elements provide specific HTML elements and are written using [FicusJS](https://github.com/ficusjs/ficusjs).

+The custom elements are deployed to a [CDN](https://www.skypack.dev/view/@ficusjs/components) and should be consumed using ES module imports.

 ### Renderers

-A template literal renderer **must** be passed to the FicusJS components in order to use them.
+Each custom element requires a template literal renderer to work.

-The following template literal renderers are available:
+The following template literal renderers are available with the [FicusJS renderers library](https://github.com/ficusjs/ficusjs-renderers):

 - lit-html
 - uhtml
 - htm and Preact

-**The `document.createElement` renderer cannot be used because of specific internal rendering within each component.**
+**The `document.createElement` renderer cannot be used because of specific internal rendering requirements within each component.**

 ---